jiangcuo/Pxvirt-docs/en/hardware.md

 These platforms have some issues, please refer to the case section of the documentation.

+## RISCV64 Architecture
+We have released the RISC-V64 version based on Debian 13.
+You can refer to [Installing PXVIRT from Debian](./installfromdebian.md) to install the RISC-V64 version.

+Since most current RISC-V64 SoCs do not support the H extension, KVM hardware acceleration cannot be used, which means QEMU virtual machines cannot be utilized.
+However, LXC can be used instead.

 ## Understanding PXVIRT Components

 PXVIRT is a derivative branch of Proxmox VE, similar to an application on the Debian operating system, implemented purely in user space.